RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

     * Standard audio WAV file format
     * Technical Data Management Streaming (TDMS) file format
-    * Fast and compact binary format (BIN), which can later be converted to CSV format.
+    * Fast and compact binary format (BIN).
+It can be converted to CSV format.

 Max. streaming speeds are limited to: